What is Urethra?

 The urethra is the opening that allows the urine to be discharged from the urinary bladder.
 It is due to the presence of the urethra tube that we can expel the urine from our body.
 It is a tube that connects the bladder to the genitals to allow the expulsion of urine.
 It has sphincter muscles that allow the urine to stay in the bladder till it is expelled out.
 The sphincter muscle expands and contracts to allow the excretion and storage of urine.

-Urethra is a small duct that releases urine from the bladder to the outside of the body, through the genitals, i.e. the penis in males and the vagina in males.
+Urethra is a small duct that releases urine from the bladder to the outside of the body, through the genitals, i.e. the penis in males and the vagina in women.

 There are certain structural differences between male and female urethra.